Masonic diversity: the Companion Orders

 Beyond the Craft, Freemasonry offers much more for the inquiring mind.
-The appendant Orders shown below develop diverse philosophical, allegorical and moral themes within a Masonic context.
-Most of the appendant Orders operate several degrees and, for the committed Mason, represent a treasure-house of fresh insights within an environment of like-minded brethren.
+The companion Orders shown below develop diverse philosophical, allegorical and moral themes within a Masonic context.
+Most of the Companion Orders operate several degrees and, for the committed Mason, represent a treasure-house of fresh insights within an environment of like-minded brethren.

 At the least, these Orders require candidates to be Master Masons and some require membership of other orders in addition.
 Occasionally, membership requires candidates to have been installed as a ruling Master in a preceding degree.